Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The average service frequency across all routes is 1,043 trips per day, equating to approximately 114 weekly trips per individual stop.
+Service frequency averages 1,043 trips per day across all routes, equating to approximately 114 weekly trips per individual stop.

 Frequently Asked Questions - Transport